Resolving Black Hole Singularities in Jackiw-Teitelboim Gravity: Bulk view of the resolution

 From the bulk perspective, once the horizons disappear the geometry appears transparent, suggesting that a signal emitted from one side may propagate to the other without obstruction.
 However, a more careful analysis reveals an important limitation.
-A signal sent from the right boundary at a time $t_s \sim O(1)$ reaches the left boundary only at a parametrically late time $t_a=\kappa(t_s) e^{S_0}$ where $\kappa(t_s)\sim O(1)$.
+A signal sent from the right boundary at a time $t_s \sim O(1)$ reaches the left boundary only at a doubly exponentially late time $t_a(t_s)$ as $\dot\tau=e^\chi /\C \sim e^{-O(e^{S_0})}$ after the turnaround.
 In principle, this arrival time can be determined from the boundary dynamics.
-It also obeys the inequality $\kappa(t_s)\ge \kappa(t_h)$ where is defined by $\tau(t_h)=\pi/2$.
-At this exponentially large time scale, the spread complexity of the TFD state has already approached its plateau value.
+At this doubly exponentially large time scale $t_a$, the spread complexity of the TFD state has already approached its plateau value.
 The system is then in a regime of extreme complexity and effective randomness.
 In such a state, any small perturbation becomes indistinguishable from the intrinsic background fluctuations.
 Moreover, by the time it reaches the opposite boundary, the signal itself has been thoroughly scrambled and fully delocalized over the available Hilbert space.
 Therefore, despite the apparent geometric transparency, no practically recoverable information can be transmitted in this manner.

 The situation here is reminiscent of the island scenario~\cite{Almheiri:2020cfm,Kim:2020cds,Balasubramanian:2022gmo}, where complexity likewise plays a crucial role.
 In the semiclassical description, the island degrees of freedom appear to reside behind the horizon.
 However, in the full quantum description they are encoded in the radiation degrees of freedom.
 This apparent tension with causality in the semiclassical picture is resolved, once computational complexity is taken into account.
 Although the information is, in principle, present in the radiation, extracting it requires decoding operations of order ${\cal O}(e^S)$ complexity.
 Such operations are exponentially difficult in the entropy and therefore effectively inaccessible in practice.
 In this way, complexity restores operational causality: while the information is not fundamentally lost, it cannot be retrieved by any feasible physical process.